 In most instances, you and your employer will not be directly involved in any of the claim negotiations.
 This is because we interact with their insurance company and legal team on your behalf.
 We are always aware that we are dealing with people’s working lives and relationships and, while we take every step to represent your best interests and protect your rights, we do so with consideration to you.

 Begin your compensation claim today.
 From giving you the option of when you want us to call you to our free expert legal advice and our No Win No Fee* agreement, The Compensation Experts make it easy to claim compensation for a work-related illness or injury successfully.

-We work with leading personal injury solicitors around the UK and will match you to one with the most appropriate knowledge and experience to help your claim process go as smoothly as possible.
-Our clients trust us to obtain the most positive outcome, and we do not let them down.
+We work with leading personal injury solicitors around the UK.
+We will match you to one with the most appropriate knowledge and experience to help you claim.

 Talk to The Compensation Experts if you have suffered a workplace accident or illness.
-Although you have three years to submit a claim to court, it is advisable to contact us as early as possible to increase the likelihood of a successful outcome.
+Although you have three years to submit a claim to court, it is advisable to contact us as early as possible.

 We have helped thousands of claimants around the UK so fill in our contact form today and let The Compensation Experts help you.

 Need some help?